knokvik/cywatch/README.md

 ## 🎯 Overview

-ThreatGuard AI is a sophisticated real-time threat detection dashboard that simultaneously analyzes server logs using **4 different machine learning algorithms**.
+CyWatch AI is a sophisticated real-time threat detection dashboard that simultaneously analyzes server logs using **4 different machine learning algorithms**.
 It provides live visualizations showing not just predictions, but **how each model thinks** and makes decisions.

 ### Key Features